fsainas/contracts-verification-benchmark/README.md

 This file defines the ground truth for the corresponding use case.
 Lines of the csv have the form:
 ```
-property,version,sat
+property,version,sat,footnote
 ```
 where `sat` is 1 when the property holds on the given version, and 0 when it does not hold.
-The ground truth is constructed manually, and (in some cases) confirmed by the verification tools.
+The ground truth is established manually and, in some cases, confirmed by the verification tools.
+Furthermore, there is the option to append footnotes, which will be displayed in the readme file of the use case.

 #### Versions Directory